Use and service

 The blog of the Department of Eastern Europe of the Bayerische Staatsbibliothek is intended to inform the community of German and international specialists and members of the public interested in the field of Eastern European studies about special sources, materials and events in libraries.

-The newsletter of the Specialised Information Service for Russian, East and Southeast European Studies enables you to stay up to date in the field of East-European studies.
-It contains information about interesting digital or printed source and material collections, newly licensed databases and research tools, freshly published research data, "thematic dossiers" as a "first point of access" to selected areas of content, courses, events and other relevant dates, the further development of services of the "Specialised Information Service for Russian, East and Southeast European Studies" and much more.
+The newsletter and the extensive Twitter content of the Specialised Information Service for Russian, East and Southeast European Studies enable you to stay up to date in the field of East-European studies.
+The two services contain information about interesting digital or printed source and material collections, newly licensed databases and research tools, freshly published research data, "thematic dossiers" as a "first point of access" to selected areas of content, courses, events and other relevant dates, the further development of services of the "Specialised Information Service for Russian, East and Southeast European Studies" and much more.

 For further information and registration for the newsletter please go to the research portal osmikon.
 The earlier issues of the Eastern Europe newsletter continue to be available in the archive.